Turners Auto upgrades outlook, sees record pre-tax profit

 Vehicle processing capacity had reduced with a number of staff currently isolating due to testing positive or as household contacts, he said.

-"Demand for used cars has dropped away in the second half of February, however, Turners has continued to gain market share in auto retail, reflecting a widening advantage over competitors," he said in a statement.
+"Demand for used cars has dropped away in the second half of February, however, Turners has continued to gain market share in auto retail, reflecting a widening advantage over competitors."

 Given the nature of the Omicron outbreak, Turners said it expects a return to normal operating conditions reasonably quickly following the peak.

-Turners' finance and insurance segments continued to deliver quality annuity earnings and despite the widely publicised regulatory changes to the Credit Contract and Consumer Finance Act and challenges for some potential borrowers.
+Turners' finance and insurance segments continued to deliver quality annuity earnings despite the widely publicised regulatory changes to the Credit Contracts and Consumer Finance Act and challenges for some potential borrowers.

 In auto retail, the ability to source vehicles domestically - more than 90 per cent of Turners' stock - continued to prove an advantage as Covid-19 and government regulation effectively reduced the supply of imported used cars from Japan.